mrcoulter45/technology-examples/Kubernetes/README.md

 Delete an ingress:
 `kubectl delete ingress <ingress-name>`

+Delete all items in a namespace:
+`kubectl delete ns <namespace-name>`

 ## Terms
 - **Pod** - models an application-specific "logical host" and can contain different application containers which are relatively tightly coupled.
 It is a Kubernetes abstraction that represents a group of one or more application containers (such as Docker or rkt), and some shared resources for those containers.
 Those resources include: